Kosikowski/metal-shader-list-plugin/README.md

 ## What does this plugin do?

-ShaderListPlugin is a Swift Package Plugin that scans your target’s `.metal` shader source files, parses all top-level Metal shader functions, and generates type-safe Swift enums for you to access those shaders in your code.
+ShaderListPlugin is a Swift Package Plugin that scans your target's `.metal` shader source files, parses all top-level Metal shader functions, and generates type-safe Swift enums for you to access those shaders in your code.
 No more hardcoding shader function names as strings, or copy–pasting boilerplate!
 All shader functions are grouped by type (vertex, fragment, kernel, compute) or by custom group comments in your Metal source.
 Each enum also gets a convenience extension for `MTLLibrary`.

 # How to Use